 Severance costs will always vary by geography and sector, as different laws and rules apply to different groups of workers.
 However, Lee Hecht Harrison (LHH), the world’s largest provider of outplacement services, has estimated global severance costs to be more than US$600 billion.
 That is probably a very conservative estimate, given that it does not account for the added expenses of finding new people to take on new roles.

 “CEOs don't always care about the cost of severance because they can take it below the bottom line,” said Hans Ploos van Amstel, CFO of The Adecco Group.
 “Management can position lay-offs as a reorganization or restructuring, reporting costs as an exceptional item.
 But when you get right down to it, these are workforce costs that do nothing to help you actually transform the workforce.”

 The fire-and-hire trend also drives costs in other, less visible ways.
 For example, there is the growing use of “boomerang employees”—people who are laid off then rehired for a different job by the same company.
 In many organizations, between 15 and 25 percent of laid-off employees will be rehired at some point following a termination.
 This means that companies pay enormous sums in severance and outplacement support to people who ultimately return to the same organizations.

 The solution to this dilemma involves shifting the focus of workforce transformation expenditures from “fire-and-hire” to employee re-/upskilling.

-Our experience working directly with organisations in the throes of a workforce transformation shows very clearly that most would realise substantial bottom-line savings simply by re-/upskilling existing employees.
+Our experience working directly with organizations in the throes of a workforce transformation shows very clearly that most would realize substantial bottom-line savings simply by re-/upskilling existing employees.
 In essence, re-/upskilling eliminates the need to displace employees.

 Still, there are obstacles that prevent many employers from seeing the value of a re-/upskilling strategy.